MaterializeInc/materialize/doc/developer/guide.md

 crate, modules within a crate are also useful for code organization, especially because they are the level at which `pub` visibility operates.

+We make a best-effort attempt to document the ownership of the Rust code in this repository using GitHub's [CODEOWNERS](/.github/CODEOWNERS) file.

 You can view a relationship diagram of our crates by running the following
 command: